d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Settings Recommendation
 * Your avatar is over 150k triangles or a lot of materials
-  * Use the "Basic" preset
+  * Use the "Standard" preset
   * Shader and NaNimation toggles should be avoided as merging too many meshes could cause performance regressions
 * Your avatar is under 150k triangles and a moderate amount of materials
   * Use the "Shader Toggles" preset